Skiing and Snowboarding with Los Angeles Kids: Ski Day Trips!

 So if you're ready for winter activities beyond skating and sledding, check out this list of area slopes and snow schools.
 Plan it right, and you could be on the slope two hours after packing the car—because the mountains are even closer than they look.

-Remember that weather and road conditions may change daily, especially as you climb to higher elevations.
+Remember that weather and road conditions may change daily, especially as you drive to higher elevations.
 Always check before you go, to make sure roads are passable and to determine if you need chains.
-Also, most resorts increase their rates during peak weekends and holidays; make note of these special times to avoid unexpected rate hikes.
+Also, most ski resorts increase their rates during peak weekends and holidays; make note of these special times to avoid unexpected rate hikes.

 24510 State Highway 2